bengal865/arrow-functions-starter/arrow-functions-background.md

 Write an arrow function that:
 - asks the user which school they attend
 - takes two parameters (firstName, schoolName)
+- uses a default value of 'Bellaire High School' for the parameter schoolName
 - displays in the browser console a sentence that includes the user's first name and school name